New iterative algorithms for estimation of item functioning: Methodology

 and the log-likelihood function is then given by

-The parameter estimates are obtained by a maximisation of the log-likelihood function.
-Thus this study proceeds similarly to the logistic regression model, except for a larger dimension of the parametric space.
-To find the maximiser of the log-likelihood function $l_{i}(\boldsymbol{b}_i, \boldsymbol{c}_i, \boldsymbol{d}_i)$, the first partial derivatives are set to zero and these so-called likelihood equations must be solved.
-However, the solution of a system of the nonlinear equations cannot be derived algebraically and needs to be numerically estimated using a suitable iterative process.
+The parameter estimates are obtained by maximization of the log-likelihood function.
+Thus, this approach proceeds similarly to the logistic regression model, except for a larger dimension of the parametric space.
+To find the maximizer of the log-likelihood function $l_{i}(\boldsymbol{b}_i, \boldsymbol{c}_i, \boldsymbol{d}_i)$, the first partial derivatives are set to zero and these so-called likelihood equations must be solved.
+However, the solution of a system of nonlinear equations cannot be derived algebraically and needs to be numerically estimated using a suitable iterative process.

-Using \citeauthor{van2000asymptotic}'s \citeyear{van2000asymptotic} Theorems 5.41 and 5.42, consistency and asymptotic normality can be shown for the \gls{ml} estimator, see Appendix \ref{app:asymptotics:ml}.
-Additionally, the estimate of the asymptotic variance of the~item parameters is an inverse of the~observed information matrix \eqref{app:eq:mle:variance}.
+Using \citeauthor{van2000asymptotic}'s \citeyear{van2000asymptotic} Theorems 5.41 and 5.42, consistency and asymptotic normality can be shown for the \gls{ml} estimator, see Appendix \ref{app:asymptotics:ml} for more details.
+Additionally, the estimate of the asymptotic variance of the item parameters is an inverse of the observed information matrix \eqref{app:eq:mle:variance}.